-The authors produce concrete models that powerfully predict how the marketplace will respond to innovations, providing a much more authoritative way to assess their potential monetary value and a framework for achieving that value.
+The book presents concrete models that predict how the marketplace will respond to innovations, providing a much more authoritative way to assess their potential monetary value and a framework for achieving that value.

 Katherine N. Lemon, Boston College, Carroll School of Management, Executive Director of the Marketing Science Institute